SourenP/pico_workshop/lesson_plan/day_1.md

 ### Hello Circle

 - We will now make some visualization.
-- Everyone should copy the code we are writing and make sure they get the same result as me.
+- I will explain the code and then give you time to copy and run it.
+- Today as I explain we won't be doing much exercises because I want to teach the syntax but at the end of the class we will do an exercise and for the next lessons we will do exercises as I explain.
 - Feel free to interrupt me at any point if you get stuck or have any questions

 #### Draw single